jailsondamasceno/tcc2/README.md

 Functions can be manipulated in the file: `index.js` in the functions folder.

 ### Request body that must be sent by the monitoring station

+When sending a new POST request to the server, the web portal is updated in real time

 ```js
 {